sebastianotronto/aoc/2025/README.md

 For part 2 I decided to quickly code the dumb "repeat part 1 until no rolls are removed" strategy and it worked.

+### Day 5: Cafeteria

+Part 2 required a little bit of thinking to handle overlaps correctly
+- at first I wrote a solution that did not handle overlaps, then one that can only handle single overlaps, and finally one that works in every case.
+My final solution is quite straightforward.